Is it actually possible for a beginner to make money blogging in 2020? Can someone make a living out of blogging or is it just another myth?

 And as a result, within first 10 days he generated over 220 sales from Instamojo and 40 sales from Gumroad.

-You can do the same and achieve similar result, considering the fact that you have built engaged community of audience who trust your advice.
+You can do the same and achieve similar results, considering the fact that you have built an engaged community of audiences who trust your advice.
 (Refer to step#4)

 Where to Sell Your Ebook?

-Or you can sell your ebook directly on your own website/blog.
+Or you can sell your ebook directly on your own website/blog too.

-For example, Harsh Agrawal of ShoutMeLoud has created a separate section on his blog dedicated entirely towards his different ebooks.
+For example, Harsh Agrawal of ShoutMeLoud has created a separate section on his blog dedicated entirely to his different ebooks.

 You can easily create something similar with the help of Easy Digital Downloads plugin.